Positive Representations of Split Real Simply-laced Quantum Groups: Remarks on Conjecture

-Finally we would like to discuss possible approaches to the conjectures stated in the introduction.
-First let us generalize the result in \cite[Thm 3.3]{FI}, where there exists a unitary transformation on $L^2(\R^N)$ so that the actions of $H_i$ do not depend on $\l_i$.
-In particular, this provides us a way to find the Haar functional in order to define an $L^2$ space structure for the harmonic analysis of $L^2(G_q)$.
+Finally we would like to discuss possible approaches to Conjecture \ref{conL2}.
+First let us generalize the result in \cite[Theorem 3.3]{FI}, where there exists a unitary transformation on $L^2(\R^N)$ so that the actions of $H_i$ do not depend on $\l_i$.
+In particular, this provides us with a way to find the Haar functional in order to define an $L^2$ space structure for the harmonic analysis of $L^2(G_q^+)$.